Tinashe Announces She Has Parted Ways With RCA

 “I’m so happy for you.
 Your music is fire, you are fire, they didn’t do you justice, girl,” one of them commented on the Instagram post.

-The “2 On” hitmaker was apart of Season 27 of Dancing With The Stars and was the fourth celebrity to be eliminated.
+The “2 On” hitmaker was a part of Season 27 of Dancing With The Stars and was the fourth celebrity to be eliminated.

 Tinashe has collaborated with some of the most successful names in recent years, including Travis Scott, Britney Spears, A$AP Rocky, Nick Jonas, and Future.
 In an interview with Opening Ceremony, she said that she cites Michael Jackson, Christina Aguilera, Sade, and Janet Jackson as some of her biggest influences.
 She has acted in television series such as Two And A Half Men and Out Of Jimmy’s Head, playing the lead role of Robin in 10 episodes in the latter show.
 She also appeared in Justin Bieber’s movie, Never Say Never.